greghendershott/markdown/README.md

 attribute, e.g. `(pre ([class "brush: lang"]) ....)`, that you can extract to use with a highlighter such as Pygments.

+- Smart punctuation (quotes, dashes, ellipses), as virutally everyone does.

 ## Use at the command line, to generate HTML

 You can run this at the command-line: Pipe in markdown and it pipes